About the Event

 Join us for Facing Change, our new online speaker series.
 Every other month, the Barnes is bringing together artists, scholars, and community activists virtually for a multicultural and intergenerational conversation about race in America.

-Today’s conversation focuses on race as a social construct—the understanding that racial categories are manmade, not supported by biological science.
-The panel features film and media scholar Rob Buscher, writer and arts administrator Kalela Williams, and performing artist Ani Gavino, with producer Loraine Ballard Morrill as moderator.
+Today’s conversation focuses on anti-racism—a form of action against racism and the systemic oppression of marginalized groups.
+The panel features writer Vanessa Julye, musician Doug Hirlinger, and poet Nina “Lyrispect” Ball, with producer Loraine Ballard Morrill as moderator.
 During the program, you’ll be encouraged to use the chat function to submit your own questions.

-Ahead of the program, we encourage you to read Buscher’s writing on race in America in Pacific Citizen.
+Ahead of the program, we encourage you to read Vanessa Julye’s writing on anti-racism in Friends Journal.

-Registrants will be emailed a link to the program.
+Registrants will be emailed a link to the program by 5pm on Monday, February 15.

 Loraine Ballard Morrill, moderator